-ANSWER: (b) In a 2005 study, compared to meat-eaters, vegetarians were 28% lower in EPA and 31% lower in DHA.
-Vegans were 53% lower in EPA and 59% lower in DHA compared to omnivores.
+ANSWER: (b) In a 2005 study, compared to meat-eaters, vegetarians were 28 percent lower in EPA and 31 percent lower in DHA.
+Vegans were 53 percent lower in EPA and 59 percent lower in DHA compared to omnivores.
 [Rosell MS et al 2005.
 Am J Clin Nutr 82(2).]
 Fruititarians were not included in this study, but since fruits contain no EPA or DHA, we can expect them to have fared poorly had they been invited to participate.

 SCORE: So, what's your omega-3 IQ?

 Multiply the number of your correct answers by 3 to get your score.